ACC/AHA Release Recommendations For Congenital and Genetic Heart Disease Screenings in Youth

 The statement also advocates for broader dissemination of automatic external defibrillators in public gathering places, such as sports arenas and schools moving forward, as they can be highly effective in saving young lives on the athletic field or elsewhere, when cardiac arrest does occur.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Sports and Exercise Cardiology, Implantable Devices, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Sports & Exercise and Congenital Heart Disease & Pediatric Cardiology
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Sports and Exercise Cardiology, Implantable Devices, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology

 Keywords: Athletes, Students, Cardiomyopathy, Hypertrophic, Syncope, Sports, Blood Pressure, Electrocardiography, Checklist, Mortality, Premature, Marfan Syndrome, Questionnaires, Channelopathies, Physical Exertion, Death, Sudden, Cardiac, Valsalva Maneuver, Defibrillators, Health Personnel, Auscultation, Dyspnea, Heart Diseases, Chest Pain, Heart Murmurs, Cardiomyopathy, Dilated